 One of the top tips for travel to New York City on a budget is to avoid taxi cabs!
 Cabs in NYC are notoriously expensive – not to mention, the traffic is horrendous in the city.
 If you do want to take a car, Uber is a better option (but still expensive!).
 We do not recommend driving in the city either, as it costs a small fortune for parking.

-For our outlined 4 Day New York City Itinerary, we recommend using the subway, buses and walking.
+For our outlined 4 Day New York City Itinerary, we recommend using the subway, buses and walking – it’s the cheapest way to travel in New York!
 The unlimited weekly MetroCard is one of the best New York City travel trips for budget travelers.

 A weekly unlimited MetroCard allows access to the subway, buses and the Roosevelt Tramway for seven days.
-The weekly pass becomes financially beneficial if used for at least 12 rides.
+The 7 day unlimited pass becomes financially beneficial if used for at least 12 rides.
 Our 4 Day New York itinerary (assuming each day will start and end with a subway ride), includes 16 rides.

 In our New York Itinerary, we recommend specific subway routes that will get you from one sight to the next.
 We do not, however, give recommendations on bus routes, which may be more direct and save time.